Gold nears 5-month peak as inflation worries boost appeal - Up News Info

 Article content

-Gold prices neared the five-month high they touched in the previous session after data showing U.S. consumer prices surged last month prompted a rush into the precious metal seen as a hedge against inflation.
+Gold prices neared a five-month high touched in the previous session, after strong U.S. consumer price data prompted a rush into the precious metal seen as a hedge against inflation.

 “The market is spooked with yesterday’s CPI data coming in as high as it was.
 Traders are looking at gold as being a safety asset, as a hedge against this inflation risk,” said Bob Haberkorn, senior market strategist at RJO Futures.